betsee/betse/doc/rst/INSTALL.rst

      .. code-block:: console

-        $ xcode-select –install
+        xcode-select –install

 #.
-Download and install `Homebrew <http://brew.sh>`__.
-While these dependencies
+Download and install Homebrew_.
+While these dependencies are also
-   are also technically installable via `MacPorts
-   <https://www.macports.org>`__, Homebrew provides significantly more robust
-   support for features of interest to BETSE users.
+   technically installable via MacPorts_, Homebrew_ provides significantly more robust support for features of interest to BETSE users.
 Critically, this includes the capacity to install alternative versions of dependencies rather than merely the newest.

    .. code-block:: console

-      $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+      ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 #.
 Manually prepend the current ``${PATH}`` by the absoute paths of all
-   directories to which Homebrew installs packages.
+   directories to which Homebrew_ installs packages.
 To do so permanently, append the following line to the appropriate startup dotfile in your home directory for your preferred shell (e.g., ``.bashrc`` for Bash, the default macOS shell).